jahAtFriends/DijkstrasDeque/README.md

 have the whole thing submitted by the end of the semester.
 Of course, you'll need to use wisely the several hours of class time we have left, too.

 Starter code is provided for both of the required classes.
+In my benevolence I have also coded a `Stack` class for your enjoyment and use.